 Your Chiropractor and Advanced Biostructural Correction Practitioner

 Robert Spratley.
-DC
+DC (Doctor of Chiropractic)

 BSc.
 MChiro.
 ABC Cert

-As all new chiropractors do, I played around with different techniques to see what seemed to work the best for me and my patients.
+As all new chiropractors do, I tested different techniques to see what seemed to work the best for me and my patients.
 During my first year of practice, I went to a seminar in Advanced Biostructural Correction (ABC).
 This turned out to be quite a radical approach to why bodies go wrong and how to fix them.
 The word ‘why‘ is important here because most techniques focus on looking at what is out of alignment in the skeleton and how to adjust it.
 But what if the misalignment is due to some other underlying problem that the body cannot fix?
 And how did this problem occur?
 This is where ABC shed light and provided a reliable and consistent template to fix structural body problems.

 In practical terms, I found that being treated with the ABC technique stabilised my body allowing my muscles to relax rather than constantly fighting against gravity to hold me upright.
 Previous techniques offered relief for a while by freeing up joints but then the tension and pain returned – because my body was still unstable.
 Furthermore, my body had formed layer upon layer of compensations to try and deal with the underlying issues that have taken time to unravel.
 These include fatigue, headaches, knee pain and shoulder pain.